openmobilityfoundation/mobility-data-specification/shared/README.md

 Object identifiers are described via Universally Unique Identifiers [(UUIDs)](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 For example, the `device_id` field used to uniquely identify a vehicle is a UUID.

 MDS uses Version 1 UUIDs.

+## Costs and currencies

+Fields specifying a monetary cost use a currency as specified in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).
+All costs should be given as integers in the currency's smallest unit.
+As an example, to represent $1 USD, specify an amount of `100` (100 cents).

+If the currency field is null, USD cents is implied.

 ## Devices